New York City’s Dead: A Guide To Cemeteries In The Five Boroughs

 One lesser known home for the dead is Joseph Rodman Drake Park, where a small gated cemetery contains the final remains of African American slaves who worked the land’s former estates, according to a New York Times story.

 New York’s least populous borough is also home to a relatively small quantity of dead bodies.
-Perhaps the most notable story regarding Staten Island’s many scattered gravesites is the effort made recently to restore them from ruin.
+Perhaps the most notable story regarding NYC cemeteries on Staten Island’s many scattered gravesites is the effort made recently to restore them from ruin.
 The Friends of Abandoned Cemeteries of Staten Island tends to the island’s 19 abandoned cemeteries, which were long overrun with the remains of dead objects like a 1970s Cadillac, caretaker Lynn Rogers told the New York Times in 2014.
 Among the forgotten gravesites is Blazing Star Cemetery, alternately known as the Sleight Family Graveyard or the Rossville Burial Ground, which contains graves dating from circa 1750.
 The Fountain Family Graveyard, established in 1802 contains some 50 interred bodies within its bitty plot.
 The Rossville gravesite is in a morbid corner of the borough, directly adjacent to the Arthur Kill Boat Graveyard, where dead ships peek out from their watery graves during low-tide.

 Cover image: Cherry Blossoms in bloom at Green-Wood Cemetery.
 Photo: David Berkowitz